gsbdarc/reproducibility_HHT/best_example/README.md

     Once the `llama-model` container image is built and saved to the file system, you can exit and close the interactive GPU session.

-# How to run Llama 3 chat completion script on Yen GPU node.
+# Running Llama 3 Chat Completion Script on Yen GPU Node

 We are ready to run the code.
 Submit the slurm script with: